 The following were changes to the actuarial assumptions or other inputs that affected measurement of the Total OPEB liability (TOL) since the prior measurement period:

-- The discount rate changed from 2.63% as of August 31, 2019 to 2.33% as of August 31, 2020.
-This change increased the TOL. - The participation rate for post-65 retirees was lowered from 50% to 40%.
-This chance decreased the TOL. - The ultimate health care trend rate assumption was lowered from 4.50% to 4.25% as a result of Congress' repeal of the excise (Cadillac) tax on high-cost employer health plans in December 2019.
-This change decreased the TOL - There were no changes in benefit terms since the prior measurement date.
+- The discount rate changed from 2.33% as of August 31, 2020 to 1.95% as of August 31, 2021.
+This change increased the TOL. - There were no changes in benefit terms since the prior measurement date.

 COMBINING SCHEDULES